K-Banks/doctorAPI/README.md

   #### Linking API key
   * this application requires an API key to run properly
+    * get a personal API key from https://developer.betterdoctor.com/
   * create a .env files
   * create a variable named 'exports.apiKey' and bind to your personal API keys
   * export the apiKey variable